mohit2978/Devops/006.extras/001.maven/000notes.md

     -  web-app will be packaged as war file (web archieve)

-4) If project is packaged as jar then we can execute jar file directley
+4) If project is packaged as jar then we can execute jar file directly

 5) If project is packaged as war then we need to deploy war file in server (Ex: tomcat)